intersystems/TrakCare-Innovation-ToolKit/README.md

 ## Prerequisites

-	1-Docker & Docker Compose (This needed if you will use Docker Option ) 2-TrakCare T2019+ and IRIS For Health 2020.2+ 3-Health Care Messaging Framework (HMF) installed and Running 4-Good knowledge about IRIS for Health and FHIR
+	1-Docker & Docker Compose (This needed if you will use Docker Option ) .
+	2-TrakCare T2019+ and IRIS For Health 2020.2+ .
+	3-Health Care Messaging Framework (HMF) installed and Running .
+	4-Good knowledge about IRIS for Health and FHIR .

+** Innovation toolkit works with Intel CPU only .

 ## Install with Docker